dobtco/wintersmith-knowledge-base/contents/articles/dashboard/accounts/two_factor_auth.md

 ![enable 2fa](../images/enable_2fa.png)

+### Using the Google Authenticator app

+To use the Google Authenticator app for two-factor authentication from your smartphone, download the Google Authenticator app.
+Then, simply open Google Authenticator from your phone, press the "+" button, and select "Scan barcode."
+Scan the QR code from the DOBT Dashboard, enter the validation code from Google Authenticator into the DOBT Dashboard, and click the "Verify device" button.

 ### Using the Authy smartphone app

 To use Authy for two-factor authentication from your smartphone, download the Authy app.
 When your first launch it, you'll have to enter your phone number and email address.
 Verify your account by sending an SMS and then entering the registration code from that SMS into Authy.